-Compatibility doesn’t have to be with a partner or spouse, it could be someone we hang out with, a girlfriend, boyfriend, anyone we share a friendship or relationship with.
+Compatibility doesn’t have to be with a partner or spouse, it could be with someone we hang out with such as a girlfriend, boyfriend; anyone we share a friendship or relationship with.

 Is compatibility something we stop to think about or analyse?

-It’s okay to be individual that’s how we make it in the world.
-It’s okay to have different values, but it’s more important that we accept, support and love those we’re with because we want to be with them, not stand in judgment, because we can’t agree.
+It’s okay to be individual because that’s how we make it in the world.
+It’s okay to have different values, but it’s more important that we accept and support those we’re with, because we want to be with that person, not stand in judgment, because we can’t agree.

-I think that once we manage to achieve common ground and let the relationship grow, we will have more compatibility.
-Religion, background, parentage and status shouldn’t come into it.
+I think that once we manage to achieve common ground and we let the relationship grow, we will have more compatibility.
+Religion, background, parentage and status shouldn’t come into it either.